 Enjoy Life is busting out a Halloween candy line this year that is free from (get this); wheat, dairy, soy, peanuts, tree nuts, egg, sesame!
 They are also non-GMO + certified gluten-free.
 HELLO!
 I tried their Nestle Crunch copy cat and it was a dead ringer!

 All the Smart Sweets – Sweetened with stevia – no sugar!
 Non-GMO with no artificial colors, or artificial flavors gummy bears and fish.
 Vegan.

 Made from only three ingredients!
 Dark chocolate, raw white honey and peppermint oil!

-Made Good Halloween Mini Bars – Allergy friendly, whole foods, certified organic and gluten free!
+Made Good Mini Packs – Allergy friendly, whole foods, certified organic and gluten free!

 Justin’s Peanut Butter Cups – I don’t know what the deal is.
 I know several people who don’t like these but I could easily eat a whole bag in one sitting!
 Certified organic and made with real food.
 Individually wrapped minis.

 Or you could try these real food peanut butter cups….also individually wrapped.